-It there is sufficient community interest in reactivating an Archived Project, the Project will start again with Creation Review.
+If there is sufficient community interest in reactivating an Archived Project, the Project will start again with Creation Review.
 As there must be good reasons to have moved a Project to the Archives, the Creation Review provides a sufficiently high bar to prove that those reasons are no longer valid.
-It also ensures that the original or updated project goals are still consistent with the Purposes and Roadmap.